effkay/blazing/README.md

 Out of the box, blazing can do the following:

+* **uses ruby, but works for deploying pretty much anything else just as well**
 * set up a repository you can push to for deployment
 * set up a git post-receive hook, configurable by a simple DSL
 * works with rvm/rbenv/chruby(and probably others)
-* uses bundler for dependency management
-* allows you to run custom rake tasks after deployment
+* allows you to run custom rake tasks during deployment
-* is extendable by blazing recipes

 Overview & Background
 ---------------------